The Importance of Monitor Gain in Audio Mastering

 For a mastering engineer aiming to achieve consistency in tonal balance, the important conclusion is that we should choose a monitor gain setting and stick with it.
 Doing so ensures two things:

-A consistent monitor gain—and the associated level reading in your workstation—allows you to develop an instinctive sense of how loud things should be and instantly know when they’re too loud or too quiet.
-If this is new to you, a metering suite like Insight 2 can help you develop these instincts.
+- A consistent monitor gain—and the associated level reading in your workstation—allows you to develop an instinctive sense of how loud things should be and instantly know when they’re too loud or too quiet.
+If this is new to you, a metering suite like

 This leaves three big questions: how do you calibrate your monitor gain, what position should you calibrate it to, and am I really saying you can never touch your monitor gain again after you get it set?